Colin Campbell of Glenfalloch1

 Consanguinity Index=0.0%

-As a result of her marriage, Lady Alma Imogen Leonora Charlotta Graham was styled as Countess of Breadalbane and Holland on 27 July 1872.
-From 27 July 1872, her married name became Campbell.1 She held the office of Extra Lady-in-Waiting to HRH the Duchess of Albany.1 As a result of her marriage, Lady Alma Imogen Leonora Charlotta Graham was styled as Marchioness of Breadalbane on 11 July 1885.
-She was invested as a Dame of Grace, Order of St. John of Jerusalem (D.G.St.J.).2 She held the office of Justice of the Peace (J.P.) for Argyll.2
+After her marriage, Lady Alma Imogen Leonora Charlotta Graham was styled as Countess of Breadalbane and Holland on 27 July 1872.
+From 27 July 1872, her married name became Campbell.1 She held the office of Extra Lady-in-Waiting to HRH the Duchess of Albany.1 After her marriage, Lady Alma Imogen Leonora Charlotta Graham was styled as Marchioness of Breadalbane on 11 July 1885.
+She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.G.St.J.)2 She held the office of Justice of the Peace (J.P.) for Argyll.2

 Citations